pinskylab/pinskylab_methods/analysis/rename.md

 dDocent requires that the name follow the format of Population_sample info, so the naming scheme of L4532 has to be converted to APCL_L4532 as an example for the clownfish project.
 When creating the names file, make sure to account for this.

 Rename the files using the names file in the logs directory - the names file is the sample name tab separated from the barcode assigned to that sample.
+This command line must be run from within the **Pool directory** containing the sample files.

 `sh rename.for.dDocent_se_gz ../logs/names_12`